mikrovvelle/mlsastools/README.md

 Additionally, you can extract the properties of a given SAS7BDAT file to a Jackson object, so it's easy to store that data in MarkLogic as well.

+The dirty work is done by the [epam/parso library](https://github.com/epam/parso), which turns SAS binary data into usable Java data.
+"Sastools" (this project), just takes parso's output and marshalls it into Jackson.

 ## Context

 You bring your own: